-Noah had gone too far with his drinking and was naked and drunk when his son, Ham, walked in and found him.
-When Ham saw his father, he chose to expose him even further by telling his other two brothers, Shem and Japheth.
-Shem and Japheth, however, did not choose the same response as Ham.
-They took a blanket, walked backwards into the tent where their father lay, and covered their father’s shame and nakedness.
-When Noah awoke, he knew what had been done and he cursed Ham’s lineage, but he proclaimed blessing to the God of Shem and on his son Japheth.
+Shem and Japheth’s father, Noah, had gone too far with his drinking and was laying naked and drunk when his other son, Ham, walked in and found him.
+When Ham saw his father, he chose to expose him even further by telling his brothers, Shem and Japheth.
+These two, however, did not choose the same response as Ham.
+Instead, they took a blanket, walked backwards into the tent where their father lay, and covered their father’s shame and nakedness.
+When Noah awoke, he knew what had been done and he cursed Ham’s lineage!
+But for the sons who covered him, he proclaimed a blessing.

 Noah was in the privacy of his own tent when his son walked in on him.
 This was not a matter to be discussed among the camp.
 Ham’s action reveals his heart.
 He had no desire to cover his father, only to expose him to others.
 Are we guilty of doing the same thing through gossip?